 Top Tip

-If you want a smoother soup, use an immersion blender to puree some of the soup.
+For a smoother soup, use an immersion blender to puree some of it until you get your preferred consistency.

-Serve the soup hot with crusty bread, dinner rolls, or soup crackers.
+Serve the soup hot with crusty bread, dinner rolls, croutons, or soup crackers.
 You can also use toasted bagels or bread for dunking.
-Garnish with chopped fresh parsley if desired.
+Garnish with chopped fresh herbs if desired.

 You might also like: